harej/reports_bot/README.md

     python3 -m reportsbot.cli full/path/to/task.py
     python3 -m reportsbot.cli --help

+## Logs

+The bot stores logs in the `logs/` directory unless `-t` (`--traceless`) is passed to `./run`. `bot.log` stores non-DEBUG-level logs for all tasks, and is automatically rotated each night.
+30 days of logs are kept.

+The bot also prints all logs (including DEBUG-level) to standard out unless `-q` (`--quiet`) is passed to `./run`, in which case only ERROR-level and higher are printed.
+This option can be useful for cron jobs; if you set up cron to email you the output of `./run -q`, you will be notified immediately when problems occur.

 # Tasks

 A number of tasks are provided.
 Advice on developing your own is given at the